 - Demonstrates knowledge and understanding of all of the following:

 - The pupil services standards cited under PI 34.004

 - Educational psychology, including principles and theories of learning.

-- Methods and procedures in school audiology programs including the relationship with, and content of school pupil service programs.
-This requirement may be met by prior experience upon the recommendation of the accredited institution.
+- Methods and procedures in school audiology programs including the relationship with and content of school pupil services programs.
+This requirement may be met by prior experience upon the recommendation of the institution.